In this Pakistan travel guide I’m going to share with you the top highlights of my 16 day trip in Pakistan.

 Ok, let’s move right in to the highlights of traveling in Pakistan!

-Note: We’ll be writing many more articles and guides that get more specific about a location or foods in Pakistan, but this is just my initial thoughts and highlights all wrapped up.
+Note: We’ll be writing many more articles and guides that get more specific about a location or food in Pakistan, but these are just my initial thoughts and some highlights.

 Here’s a quick intro video to get you started.
 Full videos coming soon!